 Initially, you may experience swelling, numbness, bruising, and a feeling of tightness or tension in the face and neck.
 Your face may look uneven or distorted, and your facial muscles may feel stiff.
 Most of these usually resolve within 3-6 weeks, and sensation typically returns to normal within a few months.
 Scars become less red, raised, lumpy or itchy in time.
 Many patients return to work by the third week.
 Camouflage cosmetics can be used to minimize the appearance of bruising.
 You should be gentle with your skin and hair as you recover.
 Men may need to shave behind the neck and ears where areas of beard-growing skin have moved.

 Results of a facelift do not last forever; you may want to have another procedure in five or ten years.
-But in another sense, the effects are permanent; years later, your face will continue to look better than if you had never had the procedure.
+But in another sense, the effects are long-lasting; years later, your face will continue to look better than if you had never had the procedure.*

 Complications and risks